-The graph above shows the pattern of average outpatient's attendances undertaken by the trust over the last three years and the impact of the pandemic is clear to see.
-After the steady increases across 2021/22 it is pleasing to note that the trust has returned to the levels of activity previously delivered.
+The graph above shows the pattern of average outpatient's attendances undertaken by the Trust over the last three years and the impact of the pandemic is clear to see.
+After steady increases across the last years, it is pleasing to note that the trust has now returned to the levels of activity previously delivered.